-- Leave it sit for a while
+- Leave it to sit for a while

-- Then use a cloth to wipe up and scrub away any part of the build up that wasn’t removed initially from the lemon scrub.
+- Then use a cloth to wipe up and scrub away any part of the build-up that wasn’t removed initially from the lemon scrub.

 CLR (Calcium Lime Rust) Remover

-According to their site it is also a septic tank safe product as it is neutralized before it hits the septic system.
+According to their site, it is also a septic tank safe product as it is neutralized before it hits the septic system.
 You can buy it here on Amazon.

 Never mix chemicals.
 The wrong combinations can be lethal.
-For instance combining vinegar with bleach creates toxic fumes.
+For instance, combining vinegar with bleach creates toxic fumes.
 Always do your research and never mix cleaning chemicals.

 Should I use a pumice stone or stainless steel pad?

-As a rule you want to avoid using abrasive cleaners on your toilet bowl.
+As a rule, you want to avoid using abrasive cleaners on your toilet bowl.
 Using these can scratch the coating of the bowl and remove the finished seal.
-This will make your toilet more exposed and it’s possible that you will get even more mildew and mold buildup.
+This will make your toilet more exposed, and it’s possible that you will get even more mildew and mold buildup.

 Does WD 40 Remove toilet rings?

 WD-40 is commonly used as a lubricant on many household items.
 (WD stands for water displacement).
-It can soften the rust, sediment and lime deposits left from your hard water.
+It can soften the rust, sediment, and lime deposits left from your hard water.

 The caution in using Wd-40 is that it may cause issues for your septic tank if you aren’t on a city sewer system.